AloXado320/sm64_isabelle64_old/README.md

 It defaults to `VERSION_US` and `F3DZEX` due to changes.
 No need to change those or things will break.

-## GCC Build
+## Compiler used

-There's also a gcc build option, first run `make clean` if you already build using IDO, then run `make COMPILER=gcc`.

-Beware that gcc rom won't work on PJ64 1.6, but it will work on PJ64 2.x and Mupen64.
+By default the rom will compile a gcc build, this can be changed in Makefile in `COMPILER ?= gcc`

+It can be changed to `ido` but remember to do `make clean` if you do so.

-The final version of 1.3 will still use IDO compiler to maintain old emulator compatibility.
+The final version of 1.3 will use GCC.
+Tested on PJ64 1.6, PJ64 2.3, Mupen64

+It also works on console thanks to beta testers with Everdrive.

 ## Misc